 Baidu vs Google: What’s Different + What’s The Same

 Everybody is familiar with and thankful for all things Google.
-The suite of products they have made freely available are used and loved by nearly the entire world.
+The suite of products they have made freely available is used and loved by nearly the entire world.
 But in China, there is no Google.
 Instead, Internet users turn to Chinese search engine Baidu.
 So how does it stack up?
 What does the Baidu vs Google matchup look like?

 The good news is that Baidu, apart from being China’s largest search engine, has an answer for many of the products Google has carefully crafted over the last 20 years.
 I’m not going to sit here and tell you that Baidu is blazing new trails.
 But I can say for sure that Baidu is no slouch.
 Let’s take a look at what’s different and what’s the same between.